DominicKlukas/Deflectometry/README.md

 1. Display your image on your screen, and capture an image with your camera as the screen reflects off of a flat mirror.
 2. In the capture image, determine the pixels of the endpoints of lines going from 0 intensity to full intensity.
-(Show an image of the pixels, and give them names)
 3. Run the following script.
 ```bash
 python scripts/calibrate_response.py --image-dir data/display_patterns/calibration_images/captured_calibration_image_x.png --points 375,1010,1542,1010
 ```
 4. Determine a region where the intensity response is relatively linear.
 Then, determine the average intensity and amplitude which sets the bounds within this linear region.
-(Show an image of the calibration)

 #### Screen Pattern Generation